ethereum-optimism/go-ethereum/README.md

 ### Running a Sequencer

-Running a sequencer requires the [Data Transport Layer](https://github.com/ethereum-optimism/data-transport-layer) to be synced.
-The data transport layer is responsible for indexing transactions from Layer One concurrently.
-The sequencer pulls in transactions from the data transport layer and executes them.
-The URL of the data transport layer should be used for the sequencer config option `--rollup.clienthttp`.
+Running a sequencer requires the [`transaction-indexer`](https://github.com/ethereum-optimism/transaction-indexer) to be synced.
+The `transaction-indexer` is responsible for indexing transactions from Layer One concurrently.
+The sequencer pulls in transactions from the `transaction-indexer` and executes them.
+The URL of the `transaction-indexer` should be used for the sequencer config option `--rollup.clienthttp`.

 See the script `scripts/start.sh`.
 It sets many of the config options and accepts CLI flags.
 For usage, run the command: